Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 Putting it all together, one looks for the total number of "good" sperm in the sample - the product of the total count, the progressively motile sperm, and the normally shaped sperm.
 This gives the progressively motile normal sperm count which is a crude index of the fertility potential of the sperm.
 Thus, for example, if a man has a total count of 40 million sperm per ml; of which 40% are progressively motile, and 60% are normally shaped; then his progressively motile normal sperm count is: 40 X 0.40 X 0.60 = 9.6 million sperm per ml.
 If the volume of the ejaculate is 3 ml, then the total motile sperm count in the entire sample is 9.6 X 3 = 28.8 million sperm.

 Whether pus cells are present or not:

 Some labs use a computer to do the semen analysis.
-This is called CASA, (computer assisted semen analysis).
-While it may appear to be more reliable (because the test has been done "objectively" by a computer), there are still many controversies about its real value, since many of the technical details have not been standardised, and vary from lab to lab.
+This is called CASA, (computer-assisted semen analysis).
+While it may appear to be more reliable (because the test has been done "objectively" by a computer), there are still many controversies about its real value, since many of the technical details have not been standardized, and vary from lab to lab.

 Overtreating a semen analysis report

 Sadly, we see many men with completely normal semen analysis reports who have taken months of futile treatment!
 Some doctors will "treat" a few pus cells in the semen with antibiotics - claiming that the pus cells suggest an infection!
 Others will even try to treat a normal sperm count with medicines, claiming that their treatment will help to "boost" the sperm count and thus the man's fertility !

 Azoospermia (no sperm in the semen)